Programs for Student Success @ HCC

 Housatonic is one of three community colleges in Connecticut honored to be involved with the national Achieving the Dream initiative and the Developmental Education Initiative.
 Both concentrate on methods that will help students achieve college success.
 As part of this endeavor, HCC is currently in engaged in two programs:Bridges, and the Self-Paced math and English courses.

-Other Housatonic centers and services welcome students who may need assistance: The Counseling Center, Writing Center, Women’s Center, Men's Center, Disability Support Services, Tutoring, Academic Support Center, iMath Refresher and Career Services.
+Other Housatonic centers and services welcome students who may need assistance: The Counseling Center, Writing Center, Women’s Center, Men's Center, Accessibility Services, Tutoring, Academic Support Center, iMath Refresher and Career Services.

 Most importantly, every faculty, staff, and administrator at HCC is willing to help students reach their goals and achieve their dreams.